Carefully unpack your flowers and follow the below tips to get the most out of them:

 · Place the flowers in clean containers filled with fresh water to a high level and stir in the ﬂower food to promote long-lasting flowers.

-The container’s water has a fresh flower food added to it.
-You can use flower hydrating products such as chrysal to further nourish the flowers, keep bacteria at bay (which can block the stems and prevent them from absorbing water), encourage buds to open, and lengthen the life of the rose.
-It’s one of the best—and easiest—ways to extend the life of your flowers, but be sure to follow the directions on the package correctly.
+· You can extend the life of your flowers by using flower hydrating products such as chrysal to further nourish the flowers, keep bacteria at bay and encourage buds to open.
+Just be sure to follow the directions on the package correctly.

-Keep the corrugated wrapper that protects the heads of the flowers in place until flowers are fully hydrated and ready for use in an arrangement.
+· Keep the corrugated wrapper that protects the heads of the flowers in place until flowers are fully hydrated and ready for use.

-If your roses begin to wilt, or are severely dehydrated, you may be able to revive them.
-Trim off about an inch from the bottom of its stem and then submerge the entire rose under water in a sink or bathtub.
-Allow the stem to absorb water for about 20-60 minutes before returning them to their vase.
+You may be able to revive wilting or severely dehydrated roses by trimming off about an inch from the bottom of its stem and submerging the entire rose under water.
+Allow the stems to absorb water for 20-60 minutes before returning them to the vase.